Transaction enrollment requests

 Bulk CSV import

-The upload page contains detailed instructions for formatting the CSV file.
-Once you upload the file, Stedi checks for errors and flags any rows that require adjustments.
-You can either fix the errors and re-upload the CSV file or click Continue anyway to proceed with importing valid rows.
+- Click Verify file.
+Stedi checks for errors and flags any rows that require adjustments.
+If there are errors, you can either fix them and re-upload the CSV file or click Execute import without invalid rows to proceed with importing valid rows.

 Stedi automatically does the following when importing enrollment requests from a CSV file: